primer/contribute/content/design.md

 There are different ways you can ask for and get feedback:

 - Async via [discussions](https://github.com/github/primer/discussions/categories/feedback) (GitHub staff only): Record a short video and/or links to a Figma prototype (or any other kind of prototype, like sketches or code), providing context and specifying what kind of feedback you're looking for
-- Design Infrastructure open office hours: Attend office hours on Thursdays (1.30pm PT).
+- Primer open office hours: Attend office hours on Thursdays (1.30pm PT).
 The Zoom link is posted right before in #primer.
 Be prepared to give context and ask what kind of feedback you're looking for succintly.
 Ideally, give a heads-up in #primer beforehand so we can be sure a designer will be present in the call
 - Ad-hoc in real-time:  In #primer, ask for a short critique session with a systems designer, to get feedback on a specific issue

 ## Design checklist